Skip to main content

 Protocols for Women Navigating Menopause with Cardiovascular Protection

-For women, the approach to is highly dependent on their menopausal status and individual symptoms.
+For women, the approach to hormone therapy is highly dependent on their menopausal status and individual symptoms.
 The “timing hypothesis,” which is strongly supported by clinical evidence, suggests that initiating hormone therapy within 10 years of menopause or before the age of 60 provides the most significant cardiovascular protection.
 The goal is to replenish declining hormones to alleviate symptoms and mitigate long-term health risks.

 Female Hormone Protocol Considerations